awcrusius/TransLink-data-analysis/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- COLLECTED DATA -->
-## COLLECTED DATA
+## Collected Data

 <a href="https://mega.nz/folder/vc9lCbiD#6yG6-qpfd8ODDX-359gtDQ">Collected data linked here</a>

-Our current dataset is 9 months long from December 17th to May 23rd and is 23.66gb uncompressed.
+Our current dataset is 7 months long from December 17th to May 23rd and is 23.66gb uncompressed.

 <!-- GETTING STARTED -->
 ## Getting Started